 Part of: GLA & Appraisal Standards: The Complete Guide

-ANSI Z765: The Square Footage Standard Every Appraiser Needs to Know
+ANSI Z765-2021: The Square Footage Standard for GLA Measurement

-Since 2022, Fannie Mae and Freddie Mac require ANSI Z765-compliant measurements on all UAD appraisals.
-Here is exactly what the standard says, where appraisers most often make mistakes, and how to get it done faster.
+Since March 2022, Fannie Mae and Freddie Mac require ANSI Z765-2021 compliant measurements on all UAD appraisals.
+ANSI Z765 is the national standard for measuring square footage of a dwelling, defining how to calculate gross living area (GLA), where to draw the line on basements and attics, and what ceiling height counts.
+Here is exactly what the standard says, where appraisers most often make mistakes, and how to get ANSI compliant measurements done faster.

 Source: ANSI Z765-2021.
 Mandatory for Fannie Mae / Freddie Mac UAD appraisals since March 2022.